 Behind the Koh Phi Phi Don village, up there goes a concrete road that pasts by the Bamboo Mountain Resort.
 It is a small village built for people by the Thai Govt. these houses are given to the Tsunami victims in 2004.
 You get to the top in 10 to 20 minutes.
 While you hike to the top you see the exotic views of Bamboo Island and Krabi.
 You can also see the viewpoint of Tonsai and Loh Dalum.
 Near the viewpoint you see a small café where you can get snacks and water.

 Phi Phi Viewpoint hike to Loh Lana & Loh Bagao Viewpoint

-It is highly inclined 2 hours hike.
+It is a highly inclined 2 hours hike.
 You must take a local guide with you as there are very few signboards.
-You don’t need to hike back to your hotels, from Lana Bay you can hire long tail boat and reach directly at Tonsai Village.
+You don’t need to hike back to your hotels, from Lana Bay you can hire long-tail boat and reach directly at Tonsai Village.

 Rantee Beach Viewpoint

 If you are a hiker, then you must hike to the Rantee beach.
 After coming back from the viewpoints, you can hike to this beach the very next day.
 It is on the other side of the hill.
 The best thing about Rantee Beach is that it has smaller beaches (see the best beaches on Phi Phi island) that you can cover, they are; Ao Tohko, Paknam and Bakao beach.
 All these are side by side distant hike to 1 hour or 30 minutes.
 It is best that you take a local guide with you.
 The local guide can be requested by the hotel management or you could ask around.
 The local guide fee or charges can be bargained.
 It is best that you take lots of water when you hike towards the Rantee Beach.